Best time to go to China

 Chinese New Year

-Shanghai usually attracts the most visitors during the new year.
+Shanghai usually attracts the most visitors during the Chinese New Year.
 Its fantastic lantern display at Yuyuan Old Town Bazaar and burning joss sticks at the City God Temple or Longhua Temple are the most popular activities.
 Nanjing Road, a primary shopping destination offers entertainment and special deals.
-Yuyuan Garden holds folk performances and beautiful Lantern parades opening during the spring season.
+Yuyuan Garden holds folk performances and beautiful lantern parades, opening during the spring season.

 Hong Kong is dressed in all red during the Lunar New Year celebrations.
 Red lanterns are everywhere, and all restaurants and shops are overcrowded.
 Watch an evening parade in Tsim Sha Tsui with traditional folk characters and illuminated floats.
 Don't miss Harbour fireworks, one of the most magnificent pyrotechnic displays in the world.